x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/architecture.md

 # Exchange architecture

-Exchange use a single building block architecture that provides email services for deployments at all sizes, from small organizations to the largest multi-national corporations.
-This architecture is describe in the following diagram.
+Exchange uses a single building block architecture that provides email services for deployments at all sizes, from small organizations to the largest multi-national corporations.
+This architecture is described in the following diagram.

 ![Exchange architecture.](../media/72f56401-0a52-43d0-9d3d-03e84f2f93ba.png)